What do we mean by ‘Original’ Medicare?

 Medicare Part B pays 100% of the cost of preventive services.

 The Initial Enrollment Period is a special period three months prior to, the month of your 65th birthday and three months after in which a person should sign up for the various applicable Medicare services and can do so without any penalties.
-Most individuals will automatically be enrolled in Medicare during their Initial Enrollment Period.
+The applicable month is the 24th month of disability for disabled individuals.
+Most individuals will automatically be enrolled in Medicare during their Initial Enrollment Period if they receive Social Security benefits.
 Medicare will mail you your Medicare card and you will receive Original Medicare (Parts A and B) by default.
 If you do not wish to receive Medicare, you must sign the back of your Medicare card and return it to Medicare to disenroll.
 If you wish to receive your Medicare coverage through a private insurer (Medicare Advantage/Part C), you must sign-up with a plan during your Initial Enrollment Period.
+If you are not receiving Social Security benefits, you must file an application for either Medicare only, or Medicare and Social Security benefits with the Social Security Administration to receive coverage.

-The General Enrollment Period runs every year from January 1 to March 31 and is the time when you can enroll in Medicare if you did not do so during your Initial Enrollment Period.
+The General Enrollment Period runs every year from January 1 to March 31 and is the time when you can enroll in Medicare if you did not do so during your Initial Enrollment Period or Special Enrollment Period.
 Coverage will begin effective July 1 of the year of enrollment.
-Persons will be subject to 10% penalty for each year which they were eligible and did not sign up for Part B after the Initial Enrollment period.
-In order to enroll in Medicare, individuals should visit their local Social Security office (you can find yours here) or call 1-800-772-1213.
+Persons will be subject to 10% penalty for each year which they were eligible and did not sign up for Part B after the Initial Enrollment Period.
+In order to enroll in Medicare, individuals should visit their local Social Security office (you can find yours here), call 1-800-772-1213 or file online.

 If individuals need to order a replacement Medicare card, they can do so from MyMedicare.gov or from the Social Security Administration.
 If individuals have questions about Medicare, they can call 1-800-MEDICARE (1-800-633-42273) for personalized assistance.